Titan Plus Core Mattress Review (2025)

 Adjustable Base Compatibility

-We test mattresses that are reportedly adjustable base compatible with such a base to confirm or deny the manufacturer’s claim.
-For the Titan Plus, our testers were able to adjust the settings on the base fairly easily without the bed slipping or sliding off.
-Testers also reported there wasn’t much gapping between the bed and the base, something we often see during this test.
-Overall, the Titan Plus should work great as an adjustable base mattress.
+We test mattresses that are reportedly compatible with an adjustable base to confirm or deny the manufacturer’s claim.
+For the Titan Plus Core, our testers were able to adjust the base’ settings fairly easily without the bed slipping or sliding off.
+However, the quilted cover scrunched up quite a bit in the middle, which our testers found awkward and uncomfortable, so they rated the base compatibility 3 stars.

-Before you set up your mattress (and before it even arrives at your door), the impression a company makes can affect your overall experience.
+Prior to setting up your mattress (and before it even arrives at your door), the impression a company makes can affect your overall experience.
 This includes elements like shipping, trial periods, warranty, and the actual unboxing experience.
-We rated the Titan Plus’ overall customer service score at 4.3/5, but let’s dive a bit deeper into why we felt so good about it.
+We rated the Titan Plus Core’s overall customer service score at 4.4/5, but let’s dive a bit deeper into why we felt so good about it.

 Trial Period